yretenai/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 You can add the mod tools as a non-steam game, given it has a GUI.

-When you do, set the launch arguments to `STEAM_COMPAT_DATA_PATH="~/.steam/root/steamapps/compatdata/489830" %command%`.
+When you do, force it to use **the same compatability tools as the game** and set the launch arguments to `STEAM_COMPAT_DATA_PATH="~/.steam/root/steamapps/compatdata/489830" %command%`.

 You may need to install more dependencies like .NET 4.8/6.0, etc via protontricks, select the game *not* the non-steam app when installing.

 Change `~/.steam/root/steamapps` to the SteamLibrary steamapps folder if installed in a steam library folder.